satellite-image-deep-learning/techniques/README.md

 * [eofactory.ai](https://eofactory.ai/) -> supports multi public and private data sources that can be used to analyse and extract information

 # Free online computing resources
 Generally a GPU is required for DL, and this section lists a couple of free Jupyter environments with GPU available.
-There is a good overview of online Jupyter development environments [on the fast.ai site](https://course19.fast.ai).
+There is a good overview of online Jupyter development environments [on the fastai site](https://course19.fast.ai).
 I personally use Colab Pro with data hosted on Google Drive

 ### Google Colab
 * Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time.
 Note that the GPU may be shared with other users, so if you aren't getting good performance try reloading.
 * Also a pro tier for $10 a month -> https://colab.research.google.com/signup
-* Tensorflow, pytorch & fast.ai available but you may need to update them
+* Tensorflow, pytorch & fastai available but you may need to update them
 * [Colab Alive](https://chrome.google.com/webstore/detail/colab-alive/eookkckfbbgnhdgcbfbicoahejkdoele?hl=en) is a chrome extension that keeps Colab notebooks alive.
 * [colab-ssh](https://github.com/WassimBenzarti/colab-ssh) -> lets you ssh to a colab instance like it’s an EC2 machine and install packages that require full linux functionality

 ### Kaggle - also Google!
 * Free to use
 * GPU Kernels - may run for 1 hour
-* Tensorflow, pytorch & fast.ai available but you may need to update them
+* Tensorflow, pytorch & fastai available but you may need to update them
 * Advantage that many datasets are already available

 # Production